proyecto26/TheJobInterviewGuide/EXPRESSIONS.md

 - But without success so far

 ## Ask for Clarification
+- Correct me if I'm wrong...
+- I'm not sure about...
+- I can go into more details if you'd like?
+- Not quite sure what you meant by this...
 - Can you please be more specific?
 - Can you point me in the right direction?
-- I can go into more details if you'd like?
-- Not quite sure what you meant by this...
-- I'm not sure about...

 ## Questions